ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 #### On your local machine

+You will need python3 installed, if you don't have it, install from [Python's webpage](https://www.python.org/downloads/)

-First you will need to install the tool on your local machine by following the steps below:
+To install the tool on your local machine:

 1. Clone the repository
    ```